ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/record/README.md

 # Record Components

-This contains the yaml for the record components.
+This contains the yaml files for the record components.

 ## gene.yaml